VedaantMohta/Options-Intelligence-Platform/readme.md

 # Options Intelligence Platform (In-Progress)

 A high-performance options analytics backend designed for quantitative analysis.
 This platform provides a RESTful API to fetch live option chain data from Polygon.io, price contracts using sophisticated C++ models, and analyze historical volatility.
-Currently working on expanding capabilities by implementing new featers, including machine learning driven profitability heatmaps.
+Currently working on expanding capabilities by implementing new features, including machine learning driven profitability heatmaps and interactive frontend.

 ---